 Our blood cancer specialists see several hundred children with leukemia every year.
 This high volume gives us the expertise to effectively treat this complex cancer — even in the very youngest patients.

-Thanks to the innovative treatments we offer, our five-year survival rates for pediatric leukemia are 90 percent or greater.
+Thanks to the innovative treatments we offer, our five-year survival rates for many types of pediatric leukemia are 93 percent or greater.
 Children who are disease-free for five years are very likely cured.

 What Is Leukemia?